Get 5% of discount using the code

 Lastly, here are some tips for your adventure in this jazz festival:

-- Food: There’s a lot of food to try, from Argetinian to Thai cuisine; visit the different food stands to enjoy your favorite meal while looking at the Alps.
+• Food: There’s a lot of food to try, from Argentine to Thai cuisine; visit the different food stands to enjoy your favorite meal while looking at the Alps.

-- How to move around the festival: Since you’ll be staying around Geneva, an eSIM for Switzerland will make things easier, whether you use Google Maps or look for a train/bus route.
+• How to move around the festival: Since you’ll be staying around Geneva, a Switzerland eSIM will make things easier, whether you use Google Maps or look for a train/bus route.

-Tips to experience the best festivals in Europe
+Tips to experience the best music festivals in Europe

 Stay connected in Europe with Holafly